ywangd/peek/README.rst

   get / conn=0  // send the call to the first local connection (zero-based index)

   // List available connections
-  session
+  connection
-  session @info  // check details session rename='my-cloud-cluster'  // give a friendly name to the current connection session 0  // switch to the first connection session remove=0  // remove the first connection session 'my-cloud-cluster'  // switch to the cloud cluster connection
+  connection @info  // check details connection rename='my-cloud-cluster'  // give a friendly name to the current connection connection 0  // switch to the first connection connection remove=0  // remove the first connection connection 'my-cloud-cluster'  // switch to the cloud cluster connection

   // Builtin help
-  help  // list available functions help session  // a bit more detailed info about the "session" builtin function
+  help  // list available functions help connection  // a bit more detailed info about the "connection" builtin function

   // Capture the terminal I/O
   capture @start